All Episodes

 It's real simple.

-You you you just you're you're not getting a refund because you're not having that much withheld.
+You're not getting a refund because you're not having that much withheld.

 She said, you're actually doing it the smart way.

-You're keeping control of your money year round.
+You're keeping control of your money year-round.

-These people are letting the government have a whole bunch of their money all year that they don't get to use, and then it's coming back to them with no interest.
+These people are letting the government have a whole bunch of their money all year that they don't get to use, and it's coming back to them with no interest.

 The last thing people want in this country is to get a letter from the IRS saying that they owe money or that they're being audited or something of the sort.